oroinc/documentation/user_guide/my_oro/my_user_page.rst

 |

-Click the **Change History** link to see who, how and when modified your profile.
+Click the **Change History** link to see how, when and who modified your profile.